 Wool carpets have a couple of disadvantages: one is that it fades in the sun and the other is it absorbs water.
 You’ll want to avoid putting wool carpet in any room that gets constant sunlight.
 Exposing the carpet to a little sunlight here or there isn’t going to be a problem, just make sure to limit it.
 Another disadvantage is wool carpets hold water.
 This makes them prone to mildew, so avoid wool in any rooms with a moisture problem.

-Captain’s parting words: Wool is the luxury carpet fiber.
+Wool is the luxury carpet fiber.
 It probably holds the most advantages over all fibers, but it requires a good sum of money to own it and a bit of care once it’s installed.
 Wool carpet is unique compared to the other high-end fibers, namely nylon and Smartstrand.
 What distinguishes wool is that it has more advantages such as being all natural, more comfortable, fire resistant, and arguably is as durable, but it requires more care.
 Typically, nylon and Smartstrand carpets take whatever you throw at them: spills, moving furniture, and constant foot traffic.
-It’s best to install wool in rooms where it will be treated a little more formerly, and who knows, maybe it will last you 71 years too.
+It’s best to install wool in rooms where it will be treated a little more formally, and who knows, maybe it will last you 71 years too.